UAE Arrival Paperwork Guide | Documents to Translate First

 It depends on which country issued it.
 Some nationalities can convert directly.
 Others need to take a test.

-Either way, if your license isn't in Arabic or English, you'll need a certified legal translation before RTA will even look at it.
-This tells you immediately which track you're on—direct conversion or driving school.
+Either way, if your license is not in Arabic or English, you will need a certified legal translation before RTA will even look at it.
+This tells you immediately which track you are on, direct conversion or driving school.

 2. Your rental contract